agraef/pd-lua/tutorial/pd-lua-intro.md

 **NOTE:** To make Pd find the pd-remote.pd abstraction without having to copy it to your project directory, you can add the pdlua external directory (which is where the abstraction gets installed) to your Pd library path, either in your Pd setup, or inside the patch with a `declare -stdpath` object, as shown above.

 The pd-remote.el file can be installed in your Emacs site-lisp directory if needed.
 However, the easiest way to install it is from [MELPA](https://melpa.org/), a large repository of Emacs packages.
 Please also check the [pd-remote](https://github.com/agraef/pd-remote) repository on GitHub for the latest pd-remote version and further details.
-This also includes a pointer to a Visual Studio Code extension written by Baris Altun which can be used as a replacement for pd-remote.el if you're not familiar with Emacs, or just prefer to use VS Code as an editor.
+This also includes a pointer to a Visual Studio Code extension written by Baris Altun which can be used as a replacement for pd-remote.el if you prefer VS Code for editing.

 ---